dhixraj/gRodon-pipeline/README.md

 ```
 for me.
 This will set up all the directories needed to keep your output files nice and organized.

-Ensure that you have an outputs directory created outside your scripts directory.
+Check that you have a new outputs directory created outside your scripts directory.

 # 01. Taxonomic Classification
 In this step, we are comparing (BLASTing) each of your ASV sequences against the known representative 16s rRNA sequences in the GTDB database.